meetdilip/Meet-Bootstrap/README.md

 Credits :

+God almighty

-# Bootstrap
+Twitter Bootstrap

-# Font Awesome
+Font Awesome

-# Avatars used in the screen shot are only for display purpose and are not included in this repo.
+Avatars used in the screen shot are only for display purpose and are not included in this repo.
 Thanks to http://www.designbolts.com/

-# To all my friends who never failed to help and inspire me.
+Last but not the least, to all my friends who never failed to help and inspire me.

-# God almight

 Contact me :